By Pat Garrett

 Early in July, I received a reply from a letter I had written to Mr. Brazel.
 I was at Lincoln when this letter came to me.
 Mr. Brazel was dodging and hiding from the Kid.

 He feared his vengeance on account of the part which he, Brazel, had taken in his capture.
-There were many others who “trembled in their boots” at the knowledge of his escape; but most of them talked him out of his resentment, or conciliated him in some manner.
+Many others “trembled in their boots” at the knowledge of his escape, but most of them talked him out of his resentment or conciliated him in some manner.

-Poe was a stranger in the county and there was little danger that he would meet any one who knew him at Fort Sumner.
+Poe was a stranger in the county, and there was little danger that he would meet anyone who knew him at Fort Sumner.
 So, after an hour or two spent in the hills, he went into Fort Sumner to take observations.
 I advised him, also, to go on to Sunnyside, seven miles above Fort Sumner, and interview M. Rudolph, Esq., in whose judgment and discretion I had great confidence.
 I arranged with Poe to meet us that night at moonrise, at La Punta de la Glorieta, four miles north of Fort Sumner.
-Poe went on to the plaza, and McKinney and myself rode down into the Pecos Valley, where we remained during the day.
-At night we started out circling around the town and met Poe exactly on time at the trysting place.
+Poe went on to the plaza, and McKinney and I rode down into the Pecos Valley, where we remained during the day.
+At night we started out circling the town and met Poe exactly on time at the trysting place.

 We unsaddled here, got some coffee, and, on foot, entered an orchard which runs from this point down to a row of old buildings, some of them occupied by Mexicans, not more than sixty yards from Maxwell’s house.